 - Bake for 40-45 minutes, or until golden brown and a toothpick inserted into the center comes out clean.

-- Allow your bread to cool completely before slicing.
-Store in an airtight container in the fridge for up to a week.
+- Allow your bread to cool completely to room temperature before slicing.
+Store banana oat bread in an airtight container in the fridge for up to a week.

 Healthy Eating Plans